VektrexElectronicSystems/SpikeSafePythonSamples/application_specific_examples/making_tj_measurements/README.md

 - For best results, it is recommended to perform [Pulse Tuning](../pulse_tuning) prior to performing this test.
 It is better to have a fast rise time with some overshoot than a slower rise time.

 ## Expected Results
-Message boxes will appear at various portions of the test to wait for user input.
-Perform the specified test operations when these message boxes appear, and then press "OK" to continue with the test procedure.
+Messages will appear in the console at various portions of the test and will prompt user input.
+Perform the specified test operations when these messages appear, and then press "Enter" to continue with the test procedure.
 Once step three is reached, a graph will appear similar to below:

 ![](vf0_extrapolation_graph.png)

-From this graph, the user will have to estimate the Vf(0) value by extrapolating the straight line towards the y-axis.
-After determining the Vf(0) value, the junction temperature can then be calculated using the following equation:
+From this graph, the user will have to determine the x-values at which the graph appears most linear.
+After entering the starting x-value and ending x-value into the console, the Vf(0) value will be calculated by extrapolating a straight line towards the y-axis.
+After determining the Vf(0) value, the junction temperature is then calculated using the following equation:

 ![](tj_equation.png)